rokwire/rokwire-building-blocks-api/eventservice/README.md

 /events?targetAudience=students&targetAudience=staff
 ```

-### DateTime Range Search:
+### DateTime Range Search

-This query will return back all events whose startdate and enddate between the range.
+This query will return back all events whose start and end dates are between the provided range.
 ```
 /events?startDate=2019-04-25T13:00:00&endDate=2019-04-25T17:00:00
 ```